Cycling Bali: A Smashing 5 days Itinerary + Hacks & Bike Touring Stories

 Today we should go down and so we are happy, but it does not last long.
 After having skirted the lake with a view of Lake Batur on our left, 2 kilometers of unbearable climbing are waiting for us, we have to push the bike in two.
 And then the descent, even more impractical.

-The road that goes down from 1200 meters to the sea level in about 7 kilometers!
+The road that goes down from 1200 meters to sea level is about 7 kilometers!
 The slopes are impossible, we have to do it all on foot with bikes fully braked, Stefania helps me, and somehow we do it.
 It takes all day.
 Once we get to the beach we finally take a bath, happy to be able to put on a bathing suit without attracting people’s looks (like instead happens in some more remote areas of Indonesia).

-We find a good camping spot by the sea, a beautiful sunset, cool breeze, and perfect sleep.
+We find a good camping spot by the sea, a beautiful sunset, a cool breeze, and perfect sleep.

 Check this Mount Batur Volcano – Sunrise Trekking Tour with Breakfast